kbieser/wrangling-genomics/_episodes/11-fly-bam conversion.md

 ~~~
 {: .bash}

 What you should see when the samtools view starts running.
-This script should run quickly.
+This script should run in 10-20 minutes.
 ~~~
 converting A44.sam.gz to bam file samtools view -b -@4 -o ../intermediate_bams/A44.bam A44.sam.gz